NYCDOB/Facades/Draft3.md

 ---
 In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11 which requires inspections of building façades, balconies, and terraces which meet specific criteria.

-<br/>Due to the almost 14,000 buildings that must comply with the Façade Inspection Safety Program, the inspection process is broken down into five-year “cycles”.
+<br/>Due to the almost 14,000 buildings that must comply with the Façade Inspection Safety Program (FISP), the inspection process is broken down into five-year “cycles”.
 Cycle 7 was the last full cycle completed, spanning from 2010 to 2014.
 DOB is currently on Cycle 8 which began in 2015.

 <br/>During the inspection process, a Qualified Exterior Wall Inspector (QEWI) classifies a building’s façade conditions in one of the following ways: